 While there are a few Masonic themes in the opera, the general themes of enlightenment and “the hero’s journey” are arguably more important.
-Freemasonry, after-all, just one way of understanding the eternal struggle of light and dark, good and evil, in the human condition as it manifests on the earthly plane.
+Freemasonry, after all, one way of understanding the eternal struggle of light and dark, good and evil, in the human condition as it manifests on the earthly plane.

-Thus, all the Masonic themes and even non-Masonic themes are really just a metaphor pertaining to the path of enlightenment in terms of both the lower “aesthetic” and higher “intellectual and spiritual”.
+Thus, all the Masonic themes and even non-Masonic themes are a metaphor about to the path of enlightenment regarding both the lower “aesthetic” and higher “intellectual and spiritual.”

-As Wikipedia phrases well: “The story itself portrays the education of mankind, progressing from chaos (the serpent) through religious superstition (the Queen and Ladies) to rationalistic enlightenment (Sarastro and Priests), by means of trial (Tamino) and error (Papageno), ultimately to make “the Earth a heavenly kingdom, and mortals like the gods” (“Dann ist die Erd’ ein Himmelreich, und Sterbliche den Göttern gleich“); this couplet is sung in the finales to both acts.”
+As Wikipedia says: “The story itself portrays the education of mankind, progressing from chaos (the serpent) through religious superstition (the Queen and Ladies) to rationalistic enlightenment (Sarastro and Priests), using trial (Tamino) and error (Papageno).
+It ultimately makes “the Earth a heavenly kingdom, and mortals like the gods” (“Dann ist die Erd’ ein Himmelreich, und Sterbliche den Göttern gleich“); this couplet is sung in the finales to both acts.”

 In the opera Papageno, and his quest and relationship with Papagena, represent the aesthetic journey of man.
 Papageno begins by just craving “women” (like a Don Juan or Don Giovanni) and ends by confirming his future of marriage and reproduction (the aesthetic ends of a good man).

-Likewise, Tamino must overcome the darkness in himself, his passions, to achieve spiritual and intellectual enlightenment (the higher path).
-Tamino starts the story by facing off against a dark serpent which represents the inner reptilian darkness of man that must be overcome (100% a biblical reference, as again Masonry is a secondary theme to the overarching enlightenment theme which has always drawn from available symbolism in any era).
+Likewise, Tamino must overcome the darkness of his passions, to achieve spiritual and intellectual enlightenment (the higher path).
+Tamino starts the story by facing off against a dark serpent which represents the inner reptilian darkness of man that must be overcome.
+This is a biblical reference, as Masonry is secondary to the Enlightenment theme, which has always drawn from available symbolism in all eras.

-When the Queen of the Night charges Pamina with killing Sarastro it essentially represents the dark aesthetic traps of life seeking to draw Tamino and Pamina away from the light and away from uniting the female and male higher selves they represent.
+When the Queen of the Night charges Pamina with killing Sarastro, it represents the dark aesthetic traps of life seeking to draw Tamino and Pamina away from the light and away from uniting the female and male higher selves they represent.

 Consider, Kant “crossing” of Hume’s fork is a metaphor for “crossing” passion (the senses) and reason, as is Kirkegaard’s spheres from Either/Or (where he uses Mozart’s Don Giovanni as metaphor), as is just about every theme that touches on morality from Utilitarianism to the general tenements of liberalism.

-Call it Masonry, call it enlightenment, call it moral philosophy, call it “being a good person”, these are metaphor to show “initiates” the “path of enlightenment”.
-Specifically, it is a metaphor for how to temper the higher and lower self and society to achieve both aesthetic and spiritual enlightenment.
-To “marry” the male and female in a way that brings light over darkness “evermore”…. insert coloratura.
+It does not matter if we call it Masonry, enlightenment, moral philosophy, or “being a good person.”
+These are metaphors to show “initiates” the “path to enlightenment.”
+Specifically, this is a metaphor for how to temper the higher and lower self and society to achieve both aesthetic and spiritual enlightenment.
+To “marry” the male and female in a way that brings light over darkness “evermore.”
+Insert coloratura.